This blog provides information for educational purposes only. Read our complete summary for more info.

 - Brix Refractometer (determines sugar content of liquid)

-Get either a gas heating system or an electric.
+Get either a gas or electric heating system.

 - Electric Heating Source (the preferred method if power is available)